 ” 1 pound of bread, 1½ pounds of beef, ½ pint of rice and ½ pint of distilled spirits.”— Sunday ration, US Navy, Naval Act 1794

-Nothing spurs one into action like feeling shorted… There and then, I swore to myself that before the year’s end, I would start publishing my South China Sea cookbook, whose final version would include a recipe of kinilaw to challenge my neighbour’s claim, unsubstantiated to the point of insubstantiality.
-Forgive my shcolastics; I blame the Jesuits.
+Nothing spurs one into action like feeling shorted… There and then, I swore to myself that before the year’s end, I would start publishing my South China Sea cookbook, whose final version would include a recipe of kinilaw to challenge my neighbour’s claim, unsubstantiated to the point of insubstantiality, if you will forgive my shcolastics.

 The original motivation for this compendium is more ancient.
 It dates back to the times when Susanna, Thomas, Gabriel and I sailed the Mediterranean without a refrigerator and to the realisation, several years later, that what was still possible in the dry climate of southern Europe, such as storing fresh groceries in the cooler parts of AVA, was no longer an option in the sweltering heat of the South China Sea.